freeradical13/freeradical13.github.io/index.md

 A stimulus transmitted from one organism to another is called a [Signal][].
 The transmission and reception of signals between organisms is called [Communication][].
 Organisms may communicate which each other through odor and taste using chemical signals called [Pheromones][].

 Animals have various behaviors that are movements in response to stimuli.
 A simple [Sign Stimulus][] may cause a behavior called a [Fixed Action Pattern][].
-Some behaviors such as fixed action patterns, pheromone signaling, etc., are approximately the same across a species and are called [Innate Behaviors][] (or Instincts).
+Some behaviors such as fixed action patterns, pheromone signaling, etc., are approximately the same across a species and do not require previous experiences and are called [Innate Behaviors][] (or Instincts).

-[Learning][] is the process of changing behavior by using [Memories][] which store informationin about experiences.
+[Learning][] is the process of changing behavior by using [Memories][] which store information about experiences and thus such behaviors are not innate.
 In some species, learning called [Imprinting][] is the establishment of a long-lasting behavior in response to some organism or object during an early phase of life called the [Sensitive Period][] (or Critical Period).
 [Spatial Learning][] is learning an environment's spatial structure (e.g. memories of objects in space).
 [Associative Learning][] is learning which associates a feature of an environment (e.g. color) with some meaning (e.g. bad taste).
-[Social Learning][] is learning by observing other organisms which is a large part of what creats a [Culture][].
-The most advanced forms of learning involve [Cognition][] which is the process of Knowing using awareness, reasoning, recollection, problem solving, and judgment.
+[Social Learning][] is learning by observing other organisms which is a large part of what creates a [Culture][].
+The most advanced forms of learning involve [Cognition][] which is the process of [Knowing][] using awareness, reasoning, recollection, problem solving, and judgment.

 A long-distance change in location is called [Migration][].